deeppavlov/DeepPavlov/deeppavlov/skills/odqa/README.md

 ## Models

-The architecture of ODQA skill is modular and consists of two models, a ranker and a rader.
+The architecture of ODQA skill is modular and consists of two models, a ranker and a reader.
 The ranker is based on DrQa proposed by Facebook Research ([Reading Wikipedia to Answer Open-Domain Questions](https://arxiv.org/abs/1704.00051)) and the reader is based on R-Net proposed by Microsoft Research Asia (["R-NET: Machine Reading Comprehension with Self-matching Networks"](https://www.microsoft.com/en-us/research/publication/mrc/)) and its [implementation](https://github.com/HKUST-KnowComp/R-Net) by Wenxuan Zhou.